← All Articles

 • Startups needing diverse, specialized services

-• Businesses requiring advanced analytics or AI/ML capabilities
+• Businesses with advanced analytics or AI/ML needs

 • Companies with unpredictable, spiky workloads

-• Steep learning curve; hundreds of services can overwhelm newcomers
+• The learning curve is genuinely steep — hundreds of services can overwhelm newcomers

-• Requires strong DevOps expertise or managed service partner
+• You need DevOps expertise or a managed service partner

-• Cost can spiral if you're not disciplined about resource cleanup
+• Costs spiral quickly if you're not disciplined about cleaning up unused resources

 Azure holds about 23% market share, with particular strength in enterprise environments.
-If your SME uses Microsoft products (Office 365, Dynamics 365, SQL Server), Azure is worth serious consideration.
+If your SME runs on Microsoft products, this deserves serious consideration.

-• Hybrid cloud native: Seamless integration with on-premises Microsoft infrastructure
+• Seamless hybrid cloud — connects on-premises Microsoft infrastructure naturally

-• Microsoft ecosystem: If you're already paying for Microsoft licenses, Azure often makes financial sense
+• Microsoft licensing economics — if you're already paying for Microsoft licences, Azure often makes financial sense

-• Strong for .NET development: Excellent support for C#, ASP.NET, and SQL Server
+• Strong .NET support — excellent for C#, ASP.NET, and SQL Server

 • Data transfer out: SGD 0.087 per GB